aiven/aiven-docs/docs/tools/terraform/get-started.md

 ## Plan and apply the configuration {#plan-and-apply}

 1. The `init` command prepares the working directly for use with Terraform.
-Run this command to automatically find, download, and install the necessary Aiven Provider plugins:
+Use it to automatically find, download, and install the necessary Aiven Provider plugins:

     ```bash
     terraform init
     ```

-2. Run the `plan` command to create an execution plan and preview the changes that will be made (for example, what resources will be created or modified):
+1. Run the `plan` command to create an execution plan and preview the changes that will be made (for example, what resources will be created or modified):